kluctl/www-kluctl.io/content/en/docs/reference/kluctl-project/external-projects.md

 `clusters` subdirectory of the `.kluctl.yml` project is used as the clusters config root.

-It has the same form as in [deployment]({{< ref "docs/reference/kluctl-project#deployment" >}}), except that it is called `clusters` and you can specify multiple projects:
+It has the same form as in [deployment]({{< ref "docs/reference/kluctl-project#deployment" >}}), except that it is called `clusters` and you can optionally specify multiple projects:

 ```yaml
 clusters: